 And the first step in writing great content for the web is learning about your audience.
 You aren't writing web content simply because you enjoy writing and you (hopefully) aren't writing just to make the search engines happy.
-That means that you should be writing for humans not robots, making the content something that users will genuinely want to read, engage with and share on their social channels.
+That means that you should be writing (mostly) for humans not robots, making the content something that users will genuinely want to read, engage with and share on their social channels.
 This will, in turn, make for good SEO and help to pull users through the buying process, helping to increase conversions.

 In the early years of the web, overly optimised meta tags and pages of content that were stuffed with certain keywords and phrases were able to rank highly in search engines.
-Although it was often unreadable, site owners didn't really care as long as it was picked up by search engines.
-They were writing for the search engines and not humans so, although they may have been getting traffic to their site, their conversion rate would have remained fairly static as the content they were producing would not encourage visitors to make a purchase or trigger them into repeat business.
+Although it was often unreadable, site owners didn't really care as long as it was picked up and ranked well by search engines.
+They were writing for the search engines and not humans, so, although they may have been getting traffic to their site, their conversion rate would have remained fairly static as the content they produced did not encourage visitors to make a purchase or trigger them into repeat business.

 Now, however, Google penalises sites that produce this type of content.
-This is why there has been an even more important focus in recent times on content.
+This is why there has been an even greater focus, in recent times, on content.
 If you produce content that is informative, entertaining, solves problems and provides readers with something worthwhile, this will generate traffic, will be more shareable on social media sites and will better place your brand as a good source of knowledge about your industry.
 This is what will get you good results in the search engines.

 You should have a specific purpose in mind for the content and a specific type of reader to write for.
-If you're new to writing for the web or are trying to reach a new audience, it's worth going through a formal process to define your buyer personas.
-This is a character representation of someone who defines your brand's audience, helping you to better understand their needs and write content specifically for them.
+If you're new to writing for the web, or are trying to reach a new audience, it's worth going through a formal process to define your buyer personas.
+This is a series of fictional, character representations of those individuals that define your brand's audience, helping you to better understand their needs and write content specifically for them.